jeancarlosti/jeancarlosti/README.md

 ## Considered Options

-1) New Profile Joined to Networking
+1) New Profile company or service Joined to Networking
 2) More fields on Db or new Data Type
 3) Data need for using clustering algorithm and relationships Ticapsoriginal Backend side